cristianlepore/Self-Sovereign-Identity/README.md

 Hereafter, we use the term principles for SSI interchangeably with the terms property and features.
 For the sake of clarity, they will all refer to the same concept.
 We often abbreviate the term Self-Sovereign Identity as SSI.

+## Related works

+With respect to RQ1, this work is inspired by past exercises that define SSI principles[^allen][^ferdous][^toip][^toth].
+However, we depart from previous contributions because the scope of our analysis is instrumental in developing a model to assess identity solutions based on the promise of user control over information.
+While this is not the first contribution aimed at assessing the quality of identity systems, other SSI-based assessments have either failed to describe their methodology[^pava], lacked extensive precision in their analysis[^bokkem], or did not explain how they derived the criteria for system analysis[^omar].
+We make it clear that our list of principles is consistent with past exercises from the literature.
+Furthermore, the exercise we conducted is fully replicable, as we employed an objective method to select properties and categorize them.
+Additionally, a survey was conducted among experts participating in the ARES conference 2024 to refine our results.

+On the other hand, concerning RQ2, we explored diffrent ways to lift answers for our research questions by looking at three examples in the field of 1) open source projects, 2) food ranking and 3) index of quality of life.
+The first provides some background in the tech-related field, the second is an experimental ranking that is trying to gather attention within EU countries, while the third is a global ranking system that gathers several human and societal factors.

+*1. FOSS projects evaluation*
+Wikipedia has a comparison of source code hosting sites at [^wikipedia_foss_projects].
+The point is that there are many different places to look for projects.
+Empirical studies define criteria for the evaluation of FOSS projects and solicits these criteria to forge specific ways to evaluate each project.[^foss] OpenMRS make use of the work in [^foss] to evaluate projects on GitHub.
+The appropriateness of a project is determined, for the most part, by the answers to a set of important questions.[^hunter] Some of these questions are more important than others in terms of whether the project is a good choice or not.
+Some researchers in this field have even suggested that the questions that should be asked fall into three categories related to the project: viability, approachability, and suitability,[^heidi] and that some should be tagged as critical whereas others are not as critical and are tagged as secondary.
+For example, the Project Evaluation Rubric uses a score-based system to evaluate Free and open source projects,[^foss_rubric] while the work in [^evaluation_activity] defines principles and split them into two subclasses: mission critical criteria (primary) and secondary criteria.
+These criteria are later tested against the evaluation of student participation within the Mifos project.
+An Onion model for the development of FOSS projects emphasizes the roles and interactions of the community in FOSS.[^onion] Using the Onion model, users have a comprehensive understanding of the community-driven development process.
+The blog post on[^foss_project] describes methods to evaluate the contribution of developers on free and open code.
+Finally, Alami [^alami] proposed a qualitative method with experts interviews to define criteria to evaluate weather a pull request should be accepted in an open source projects.

+Other attempts to quantitatively evaluate the contribution of open source projects is proposed by the OpenBRR (Open Business Readiness Rating), as an evaluation method that provides an objective manner to assess community-driven projects.
+The Open BRR offers a way to measure the readiness of a project to be deployed in a business environment.
+At this regard, the evaluation involves a multi-step process that can be adjusted by the evaluator to adapt the assessment to the specific needs of the organization that wants to deploy the software under study.
+A quantitative analysis is based on gathering metrics and factual data on ten categories, and in each category, a set of criteria and metrics are proposed.
+The first step in the process is to select and weight criteria to be use in the evaluation process.
+In the following step, each criteria is evaluated on its own.
+Inputs are then weighted and each category is given a rating ranging from 1 to 5.
+In order to obtain a total score for the functionality criteria, the total weights of the standard functionality items is summed up in W. Then, depending on the final usage the software, adopters may even weight the categories, thus obtaining the overall rating for the project.
+Then the score for the assessed tool is obtained by adding all the scores, both from the standard and extended functionality.
+As we may understand, not all categories are weighted equally, or for some scenarios a category may not be considered at all for the final rating.

+The Qualification and Selection of Open Source Software (QSOS) is a structured methodology designed to evaluate software projects systematically.[^evaluating_foss] It includes a defined workflow and a suite of tools to facilitate the evaluation process.
+The QSOS process is divided into four iterative steps, which can be applied with varying levels of granularity.The first step involves defining evaluation criteria across three key axes: functionality, license compliance, and community dynamics.
+In the second step, projects are evaluated by assigning a score between 0 and 2 to each criterion.
+These scores are then weighted based on the specific context and requirements for the intended use of the software.
+The final step is the selection of the most suitable software solution, achieved by comparing the results of multiple candidate projects.
+The outcomes of the QSOS process can be visualized and compared graphically, with one popular format being a radar chart.

+A last example in the field of open source that combines qualitative and quantitative evaluation is given by the OSSpal project,[^Wasserman] which is aimed at helping companies, government agencies, and other organizations find high-quality free and open-source software that meets their needs.
+Instead of a purely numeric calculated score, OSSpal adds curation of high-quality FOSS projects and individual user reviews of these criteria.
+OSSpal has an operational, publicly available website where users may search by project name or category and enter ratings and reviews for projects.

+*2. Food ranking*

+*3. Index of quality of life*

 ## References

 [^lepore]: Lepore, Cristian, et al. "A Model For Assessing The Adherence of E-Identity Solutions To Self-Sovereign Identity."
 World Conference on Information Systems and Technologies.
 Cham: Springer Nature Switzerland, 2024.

+[^hunter]: Accessed on January 10 2025. https://www.cs.hunter.cuny.edu/~sweiss/course_materials/cs_ossd/assignments/assignment_10_project_evaluation.pdf

 [^cameron]: Cameron, Kim.
 "The laws of identity."
 Microsoft Corp 12 (2005): 8-11.